-I’m so pleased to host Beth Terry of My Plastic Free Life today with an excerpt from her new book.
+I’m so pleased to host Beth Terry of My Plastic Free Life today with an excerpt from her book, Plastic Free: How I Kicked the Plastic Habit and How You Can, Too.
+Find it on Amazon, available in Kindle format, or as a paperback or hardback book.

 Here’s Beth, directly from the book, which, by the way, was made without the typical plastic-laden glues, bindings, or synthetic thread found in normal books nowadays: